octobass-dev/ocr_tools/README.md

 TODO
 - Font size autoscaling
+- Rename romanize to transliterate or another appropriate option
+-
 - Sentence detection, overlay
-- Add local translation server with Libre for free translation
+...
+Add local translation server with Libre for free translation
-- Test pdf,djvu ocr with image translation and romanization
-- Add support for more languages
+- Test pdf,djvu ocr with image translation and romanization ...
+Add support for more languages
 - Refactor and generalize code

 How to use tamil OCR